dmbates/MindResearchRepository.jl/README.md

 │ 26  │ age      │ -0.0136872   │ -0.5 │ -0.5   │ 0.5   │         │          │ Float64                  │
 │ 27  │ sn1      │ -0.0324172   │ -0.5 │ -0.5   │ 0.5   │         │          │ Float64                  │
 ```

+Later accesses to this `datadep` return the directory name without the need to download the data.